 What your metabolic age really says about your health (and how to calculate it)

-In a nutshell, your metabolic age is based on what’s called your Basal Metabolic Rate – often known as just BMR, compared to the average BMR of someone of the same age.
-"Your BMR tells you how many calories your body burns while resting, and it’s a good gauge of your efficiency in burning the calories you consume," explains Simon Bradeley, a health coach at Tanita, the leaders in body composition monitors.
+In a nutshell, your metabolic age is based on something called your Basal Metabolic Rate (BMR) compared to the average BMR of someone of the same age.
+"Your BMR tells you how many calories your body burns while resting, and it’s a good gauge of your efficiency in burning the calories you consume," explains Simon Bradeley, health coach at Tanita.

 What does your metabolic age mean for your health?

 The fitter, healthier, and stronger you are, the lower your metabolic age will be.
-"Muscle burns more than fat, which means someone who has a high level of muscle mass will burn more calories sat down, then someone with a lower muscle mass," says Simon.
+This is where strength training can be key, as it builds muscle over time.
+"Muscle burns more than fat, which means someone who has a high level of muscle mass will burn more calories sat down, than someone with a lower muscle mass," explains Bradeley.

-If your metabolic age is younger than your actual age, this is great news and shows you’re in good shape – some adults manage to knock 20 years off their real age.
-If your metabolic age is higher, this is a sign that you need to improve your metabolic rate by changing your diet and fitness habits, and get any possible health problems checked out by your GP.
+If your metabolic age is younger than your actual age, this is great news and shows you’re in good shape - some adults manage to knock 20 years off their real age.
+But if your metabolic age is higher, this is a sign that you need to improve your metabolic rate by changing your diet and increasing your fitness habits, along with getting any possible health problems checked out by your doctor.

 How to lower your metabolic age

-Simple lifestyle tweaks can improve your metabolic age – use these tips to bring that number down.
+Simple lifestyle tweaks can improve your metabolic age.
+Our experts advise trying these small changes if you want to bring your number down:

 -